egorsmkv/Scribosermo/README.md

 <br/>

-Some results with the current code version:
+Some results with the current code version (Default dropout is 0.4, learning rate 0.0005):

 | Dataset | Additional Infos | Result |
 |---------|------------------|--------|